-Unit Planning Template to Accelerate Grade-Level Learning Unit Number: Unit Topic: Transfer from Yearlong Plan What are the prioritized learning targets you identified for this unit during the yearlong planning?
-What chapters and sections within chapters can be eliminated, consolidated, or postponed to the end of the year for this unit?
-What information do you have on prior learning experiences from the previous grade?
-Estimated Number of Instructional Days Quarter/Time of Year Identify chapters and sec etions of Identify pr erequisite knowle dge for the unit. chapters that are prioriti chieve the Core Coherence Map or are helpful tools for accomplishing this.
-Consider known strengths in student understanding which can be capitalized on to accelerate grade-level learning.
-Chapter/Section Adjustments and Considerations: Prioritized Content and Standards Formative Assessment Tasks Scaffolding and Just-in-Time Lessons/Supports to Accelerate Student Learning Notes on Consolidation of Content Attention to Equity of Access Issues Typical Needs for Tier 1 Core Remediation Distance Learning Modifications if Needed Chapter/Section # Cha pter/Section # Chapter/Section # Cha pter/Section # Chapter/Section # Cha pter/Section # Chapter/Section # Cha pter/Section #
+Unit Planning Template to Accelerate Course-Level Learning

+Unit Number: Unit Topic:

+Transfer from Year long Plan

+What are the prioritized learning targets you identified for this unit during the yearlong planning?
+What chapters and sections within chapters can be eliminated, consolidated, or postpone to the end of the year for this unit?
+Estimated Number of Instructional Days Quarter/Time of Year

+Identify chapters and sections of chapters that are prioritized for the year. unit.
+The A dentify prerequisite knowledge for the nit.
+The Achieve the Core Coherence Map a helpful tool for accomplishing this.

+Consider known strengt understanding which ca on to accelerate grade-l n be capitalized

+Chapter/Section Adjustments and Considerations: Prioritized Content and Standards Formative Assessment Tasks Scaffolding and Just-in-Time Lessons/Supports to Accelerate Student Learning Notes on Consolidation of Content Attention to Equity of Access Issues Typical Needs for Tier 1 Core Remediation Distance Learning Modifications if Needed

+Chapter/Section # Cha apter/Section #

+Chapter/Section # Cha apter/Section #

+Chapter/Section # Cha apter/Section #

+Chapter/Section # Cha apter/Section #